diw-berlin/exceltogdx/README.md

  - pandas
  - openpyxl

-<font color='red'>If you find and error in the code, please rise and issue here.</font>
+<font color='red'>If you find and error in the code, please raise an issue or solve it by pushing a commit.</font>

+See notebook example.ipynb